 Special Needs Dance

 Today, special needs kids have more opportunities than ever before.
-This includes performing arts endeavors such as the Allessendre Special Needs Dance School based in the United Kingdom.
+This includes performing arts endeavors such as the Positions Dance School based in New York.
 Along with its dance company, the school teaches and recruits dancers with various special needs, including Down's Syndrome.
 The results have been remarkable as beautiful productions have been produced by these very special children.
-Similar opportunities exist in the United States, as is found within dance therapy programs throughout the nation.
+Similar opportunities exist within dance therapy programs throughout the nation.

 Creative dance opportunities are no longer limited to what society considers to be "healthy, functional children," as youngsters are taught innovative ways to express themselves artistically, without limits being placed upon them.